artvs18/PostgreSQL-docker-image/README.md

 # PostgresSQL

-This repository defines an example of a Docker extension.
-The files in this repository have been automatically generated as a result of running `docker extension init`.

 This extension is composed of:

 - A [frontend](./ui) app in React that makes a request to the `/hello` endpoint and displays the payload in Docker Desktop.